-The point made above is relevant here also.
-Where the proposals sit in relation to Blairston House means that they will be unsighted from the would appear incongruous within the landscape point.
+• the garage does not reflect the character of the dwellinghouse The point made above is relevant here also.
+Where the proposals sit in relation to Blairston House means that they will be unsighted from the latter and this matter, in our opinion, is therefore not relevant.

+• would appear incongruous within the landscape

-The Applicants and their Design Team recognise the importance of this assessment is to demonstrate that proposals can be accommodated and absorbed into the landscape without impacting negatively.
+The Applicants and their Design Team recognise the importance of this point.

+One of the primary requirements of a full landscape capacity assessment is to demonstrate that proposals can be accommodated and absorbed into the landscape without impacting negatively.
 One of the tests of impact is visibility, i.e. quite literally where would the proposals be seen from.